jappeace/jappeaceApplication/content/mtl.md

 base [transformers](https://blog.cofree.coffee/2021-08-05-a-brief-intro-to-monad-transformers/).
 It's very thorough and brings back the idea of transformers to a concrete example.
-Although it looks like quite low level.
+Although it looks like quite low level and
 I strongly feel you'll get more out of transformers by opting into full MTL.

-Furthermore I can't find a succinct description on how to use MTL.
+So that blogpost inspired me to write this, because I can't find a succinct description on how to use MTL.
-I feel there is surprising little prose on this topic.
+The best I could find is this [blogpost](http://felixmulder.com/writing/2020/08/08/Revisiting-application-structure#the-n2-issue), which is more an experience report rather then an explanation of what's going on.
+So how did I learn this stuff again?
-I learned this myself by staring at [reflex](https://hackage.haskell.org/package/reflex) code for days until it clicked.
+I think I learned MTL myself by staring at [reflex](https://hackage.haskell.org/package/reflex) code for days until it clicked.
-Which isn't very ergonomic,
-so I'll give a brief overview of doing this MTL style instead of transformer style[^mtl-vs-transformers].
+Which isn't very ergonomic or accessible, so I'll give a brief overview of doing this MTL style instead of transformer style[^mtl-vs-transformers].
-I will write down how it works with words, so people can read rather then struggling with it for days like I had to do.
+I will write down how MTL works with words, so people can read how to use it rather then staring/struggling with it for days like I had to do.
-Obviously I'm not claiming this is a new idea or you should even adopt this style for your own projects.
+For the record I'm not claiming this is a new idea or you should even adopt this style for your own projects.
-This isn't an endorsement, but a description.
+This isn't an endorsement,
+but a description of something I happen to know.

-If you like video presentations, I also presented on MTL in a [video format](https://www.youtube.com/watch?v=MPlrAe-XYMU&t=300s).
+If you like video presentations, I also presented how to use MTL in a [video format](https://www.youtube.com/watch?v=MPlrAe-XYMU&t=300s).

 ## <a id="intro"></a> The type variable `m`